IBM/kubernetes-storage/workshop/Lab5/cos-with-s3fs/COS.md

        ![](../.gitbook/images/cos-04.png)

    5. Take note of the `Private` endpoint.
-It should match your environment variable $COS_ENDPOINT
+It should match your environment variable $COS_PRIVATE_ENDPOINT

 ## Next